-Reviews the Company's annual budget and monitors performance

-against operational plans;
+Reviews the Company's annual budget and monitors performance against operational plans;

-Recommends the terms of the Company's principal banking relationships, credit facilities and commercial paper programs; and assesses and manages risk.
+Recommends the terms of the Company's principal banking relationships, credit facilities and commercial paper programs; and

-Reviews and oversees, in consultation with the Audit Committee, the guidelines and policies governing the process by which the Company
+Reviews and oversees, in consultation with the Audit Committee, the guidelines and policies governing the process by which the Company assesses and manages risk.

-Charter: A current copy of the charter of the Finance and Risk Management

-Committee may be viewed on the Company's website at www.thehersheycompany.com in the Investors section.
+A current copy of the charter of the Finance and Risk Management Committee may be viewed on the Company's website at www.thehersheycompany.com in the Investors section.